The Heybridge Railway, 1889 to 1913

 Goods Traffic

 The wagons seen on the railway included examples belonging to the GER; some private owner wagons belonging to E H Bentall and the Heybridge Salt Company and from further afield; and a very few ‘foreign’ wagons.
-The railway possessed a handful of service wagons of its own, used for maintenance operations and to carry items arriving by sea at Heybridge Basin.
+The railway possessed a handful of wagons of its own, used for service operations and for traffic to and from Heybridge Basin.

 The freight carried on the railway included the following items: